 We have broken up the periods in which the telescope is available for internet observing into 10 minute slots.
 These are all expressed in Universal Time.
-You will normally be allocated 10 slots of observing time.
-When you submit an observation, the software will detect whether you have exceeded your maximum number of observing slots.
 Any single observation can be allocated to from 1 to 4 consecutive slots i.e. no single observation can take longer than 40 minutes.
-Also, even if an observation only takes 5 minutes the next observation will not begin until the start of the next 10 minute slot.
-Of course it may be that another observer has already appropriated a slot you were interested in using.
-Click on Show Queue to display a list of all observations which have been queued for the current session.
+Also even if an observation only takes 5 minutes the next observation will not begin until the start of the next 10 minute slot.

+Of course it may be that another observer has already booked a slot you were interested in using.
+Click on Schedule to display a list of all observations which have been queued for the current session.
+(You will need to be logged on to look at the schedule).
 An example is shown below:

-Status User Submitted Scheduled Slots Туре Source Details Submit Delete 2 TOBR Dec-14 14:45 2003-12-18 10:20 2 Spec 105, 10 Details Submit Delete
+Statu s User Submitted tted Scheduled Type Source Details Submit Delete 2 TOBR Dec-14 14:45 2006-12-18 10:20 2 Spec 105, 10 Details Submit Delete

-We see here that user TOBR has queued one observation.
-It was submitted at 14:45 on 14 December and is scheduled to take place at 10:20 on 18 December and lasting for two 10 minute slots i.e. you would be able to submit another observation to start at 10:40.
-You can access more details of each observation by clicking on the Details link.
-The status field can contain one of 7 numbers:
+We see here that user TOBR has queued an observation.
+It was submitted at 14:43 on Dec 14 and is scheduled to take place at 16:00 on Dec 14th and lasting for one 10 minute slot i.e. you would be able to submit another observation to start at 16:10.